bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Rijndael: 01:19:26

-So if we had like elements, tap script, all those crazy introspection, you could, but I'm just saying opvault is actually like not that recursive.
+So if we had like elements, tapscript, all those crazy introspection, you could, but I'm just saying opvault is actually like not that recursive.
 It's not recursive in the way people are talking about usually.

 Rijndael: 01:19:37